cronvel/terminal-kit/doc/low-level.md

 * .resetHighlightBgColorRgb(): reset the highlight (selection) background color, restore back the default behavior which is to invert the foreground and background color on selection
 * .notify(title,text): (*gnome-terminal*) produce a notification **if the terminal is not the foreground window**
+* .bindArgs(...): since it is not possible to use *.bind()* on Terminal-kit's chainable function, this is a replacement.
+  When used, instead of doing anything, it just returns a function.
+A common use-case is for high-level methods that require a styling function, e.g.: `term.bar( 0.26 , { barStyle: term.red } )`.
+But if we want to use *truecolor*, we have to do: `term.bar( 0.26 , { barStyle: term.colorRgbHex.bindArgs( '#650fbe' ) } )`.